Doctor in Rama Skin Clinic

 - Medication: Topical treatments such as hydroquinone, azelaic acid, corticosteroids, tretinoin cream, GA, and trichloroacetic acid.
 Skin whitening products are used for clinical treatment of postinflammatory hyperpigmentation.

 In addition to these, ensure you eat a healthy diet with loads of fresh fruits and vegetables, stay hydrated, reduce sun exposure, and you surely will have be able to deal with pigmentation.
+In case you have a concern or query you can always consult an expert & get answers to your questions!

 With age, the skin begins to deteriorate and gradually lose its function and appearance.
 The underlying layers of collagen, which give it the firmness and elasticity begin to gradually break down, leading to sagging of the skin, dark spots and pigments, and dull, lusterless skin.